agnwinds/python/docs/rst/parameters/Spectrum.autogen.rst

 **Parent(s):**
-  Spectrum_cycles_: Greater than or equal to 0
+  :ref:`Spectrum_cycles`: Greater than or equal to 0

 **File:** setup.c